swagtoy/treebird/docs/INSTALL.md

 - `/usr/local/share/treebird/` - Contains CSS, images, and other meta files
 - `/usr/local/bin/treebird` - Regular executable CGI file, test it by running it as is, it'll spit HTML out!

-### Using NGINX (and uWSGI)
+### Using NGINX (and fcgiwrap)

-Treebird can be served over nginx by using a CGI server such as uwsgi.
+Treebird can be served over nginx by using a FastCGI server such as fcgiwrap.

-The example static files will be in `/var/www/treebird/`, with `treebird.cgi` at `/usr/local/bin/treebird`.
+The example static files will be in `/usr/local/share/treebird/`, with `treebird.cgi` at `/usr/local/bin/treebird`.

 After running `make`, Treebird's files will be in the `dist/` directory. _Copy_, ***DO NOT MOVE***, **everything but treebird.cgi** of this folder to your web server.
 Copy `treebird.cgi` to another directory of your choosing.